Lievven/Snappy-Mod/README.md

 ### How to use.
 - You can find the menu to interact with this mod in the Settings category.
 - Switch between vanilla snapping and custom snapping using the 'Enable' button in this menu.
+- If you want to continue using the vanilla grid, disable the 'Custom Grid' button in this menu.
 - You can still turn off snapping altogether with the vanilla keybind ('S' by default).
 - With the mod and snapping enabled, all the tools should properly snap to the given grid.
 - Simply select a snapping resolution from the presets, or enable the advanced mode to set your own custom resolution or even an offset.

 ### FAQ.
+Q. On the newest beta of Dungeondraft, the mod keeps crashing.
+A. Megasploot is testing shipping mods with the vanilla download and Custom Snap is among them.
+Unfortunately Dungeondraft doesn't yet handle duplicate mods.
+Simply head over to your Dungeondraft installation location and delete the duplicate mod files in there.

 Q. Can I snap for hexagonal maps? \
 A. Absolutely!
 Simply check out one of the respective presets, or click one of the hexagonal icons in the mod's tool.

+Q. This says it comes with a Hex grid, how come I can only see triangles?
+A. This is the default as the hexagonal grid can cause severe lagg on larger maps.
+Simply click the 'Hex' button at the bottom of the mod's menu to change to hexes.
+That said, triangles are really just hexes with a line from each corner to the centre.

+Q. I exported the map and it's back to vanilla grid!
+A. Unfortunately I need to write a completely new tool to fix that issue.
+I'm working on it, I promise!

 Q. Does the mod save my settings? \
 A. Yes.
 You can find the file with the settings by navigating 'Menu' -> 'Open User Folder' and there look for 'custom_snap_mod_data.txt' Note that this file only shows up after you edit your setting for the first time.